monikase/Data-Analytics-Projects/10-AB Testing/AB Analysis.md

 $\implies$ Since t-value < critical t-value, and p-value > α,  **H<sub>0</sub> cannot be rejected.**
 - **There is no significant difference** in the mean sales between Promotion 1 and Promotion 3.
+- Treatment Effect: Promotion 1 resulted to aproximately 17.806 more in mean sales than Promotion 3.
 - The 99% confidence interval hasve a small overlap, indicating that their mean sales could be similar in that range, although Promotion 1 generally has higher sales.
 - **The chance of type I error** (rejecting a correct H<sub>0</sub>) **is high**: 0.02136 (2.14%).
 - Practical significance: Cohen's d of 0.555 indicates a **medium effect size**.